Everything to Know About Mulch for Landscaping

 A layer of mulch 3 to 4 in. deep will keep most weed seeds in the soil from sprouting and increase moisture retention.
 However, more isn’t always better.
 Limit the depth to 5 to 6 in., especially around shallow-rooted plants.
 And pull back mulch from the base of plants so it doesn’t cause rot.

 If you want to use organic mulch on slopes, apply a shredded type about 6 in. deep.
 It’ll mat together and stay in place better than a thinner layer.

 Note: Cocoa bean mulch is popular in some areas because of its deep brown color and chocolate odor.
 But it’s a bit tricky to use effectively.
 Apply it no more than 1 in. thick, because thicker layers tend to retain too much water and become moldy.
 You may also have to replenish it more often because it blows away easily when dry.
-Also be aware that dogs can get sick if they eat or chew on this mulch.
+Also be aware that this kind of mulch is not safe for dogs.

 Should I Use Landscape Fabric Under Mulch?